 We had to wait three more days before we were able to go to a grocery store: some of the roads were undrivable because of the ice, and most businesses (including grocery stores) were closed.
 I had two things to be thankful for:

-- That even with what I consider ‘an empty fridge’ I was able to make decent plant-based vegan breakfasts, lunches, and dinners for those three days, including steel-cut oatmeal, blueberry cornmeal muffins, vegan mac and cheese, kidney bean croquettes, pad thai, and the triple lentil and cauliflower soup that I’m featuring today.
+2. That even with what I consider ‘an empty fridge’ I was able to make decent plant-based vegan breakfasts, lunches, and dinners for those three days, including steel-cut oatmeal, blueberry cornmeal muffins, vegan mac and cheese, kidney bean croquettes, pad thai, and the delicious vegan lentil and cauliflower soup that I’m featuring today.
 I knew that my giant stash of dried beans in my pantry would come in handy one day!

 As of Thursday and Friday, my town is back to its normal life.
 The snow is almost all gone (there wasn’t much to begin with), all of the businesses are open, and my fridge is stocked with vegetables for more culinary adventures!